solidify-project/engine/_help/src/Pages/folders-structure/layout.md

 # Welcome to my website!
 ```

-> More details about pages can be found in a dedicated [pages](/folders-structure/pages.html) section.
+> More details about pages can be found in the dedicated [pages](/folders-structure/pages.html) section.

 Finally, the html rendered by Solidify Engine will look like this: